thirtyslx/jokes-telegram-bot/README.md

 python3 -m bot
 ```

-## Licence
+## License

-This program is licenced under the GPLv3 licence, which you can find in the [LICENCE](LICENCE) file.
+This program is licensed under the GPLv3 license, which you can find in the [LICENSE](LICENSE) file.